-As a conservative rule, electrolyte level must always be above the top of the lead plates (+/-1 cm - slighlty less than half of an inch).
+Electrolyte level must always be above the top of the lead plates (+/-1 cm - slighlty less than half of an inch).
 Electrolyte is a mix of sulfuric acid and water.
 If level is decreasing, acid concentration is not supposed to deplete with evaporation.
 Water alone must be added, but it is a good practice to check also the specific gravity with a hydrometer.
 Follow these indications :